 All jokes aside, eggs and chicken are one of the best bodybuilding foods if not THE best bodybuilding foods of all time.
 For eggs, you get a TON of vitamins and minerals, as well as a lot of protein too.

-But the secret when it comes to eggs, are in the yolks…
+But the secret when it comes to eggs is in the yolks…

 Again if you haven’t read the article, I highly recommend you do so.
 But essentially testosterone is the hormone that will help you put on muscle the fastest (besides myostatin, but that’s for a different article), so it’s best to do everything you can to raise these levels as much as possible.